Markus-Hefner/Portfolio-Project-5/README.md

   "/home/cistudent/.local/lib/python3.12/site-packages/ppscore/calculation.py:201: FutureWarning: is_categorical_dtype is deprecated and will be removed in a future version.
 Use isinstance(dtype CategoricalDtype) instead or is_categorical_dtype(series)".
   If I updated ppscore it caused a compatibility error with pandas since it needed pandas<2.0.0,>= 1.0.0.
 However, downgrading pandas was also not a good option since when ydata-profiling called visions it needed pandas>=2.0.0.
 Downgrading visions to version 0.7.5 was compatible with the pandas<2.0.0 but then in turn incompatible for the purposes it was called by ydata-profiling.
   So in short: Either ppscore would not work or ydata-profiling (or better visions) depending on the pandas version.
 So I decided, since it was 'only' a future warning and not error to hide it from view.
+* I was not able to get the column headers lined up with the columns in the deployed version of the 'page_predict_task_success' page.

 ## Deployment